 - F: The Format field indicates the size of the Length field.
 There is one F field per MAC subheader except for subheaders corresponding to fixed-sized MAC CEs.
 The size of the F field is 1 bit.
-The value 0 indicates [TBD1] bits of the Length field.
-The value 1 indicates [TBD2] bits of the Length field;
+The value 0 indicates 8 bits of the Length field.
+The value 1 indicates 16 bits of the Length field;

-Editor's Note: RAN2 only agreed to have two L fields, and sizes for them are still TBD.
-RAN2 will determine the sizes between 7/15 and 8/16 in RAN2#99.

 - R: Reserved bit, set to "0".